Skip to main content

 Australia-Singapore Digital Economy Agreement

-The DEA is a high ambition agreement, setting global benchmarks for digital trade rules and a range of practical cooperation initiatives to reduce barriers to digital trade and build an environment in which Australian businesses, investors and consumers are able to participate in and benefit from the digitalisation of the economy.
+Entering into force on 8 December 2020, the Australia-Singapore Digital Economy Agreement (DEA) is a high ambition agreement, setting global benchmarks for digital trade rules and a range of practical cooperation initiatives to reduce barriers to digital trade and build an environment in which Australian businesses, investors and consumers are able to participate in and benefit from the digitalisation of the economy.

 • delivers more robust rules that ensure businesses, including in the financial sector, can transfer data across borders and will not be required to build or use data storage centres in either jurisdiction